-The Genesis G80's leather-lined, 5-passenger interior is among the roomiest in its class, making it a pleasurable place for all occupants.
+The Genesis G80 for 2018 includes a leather-lined, 5-passenger interior among the roomiest in its class, making it a pleasurable place for all occupants.
 In addition to its sheer space, we appreciate the Genesis' layout.
 Though it offers all the trappings of a luxury car -- climate-controlled seats, power-rear window shade, and center-mounted touch-screen display that is compatible with Apple CarPlay and Android Auto smartphones -- controls are remarkably easy to use.
 The G80 also offers buttons and knobs that are a snap to use.
-The front seats get our kudos for their overall comfort, and the driving position offers a good view out.
+The front seats rate high in overall comfort, and the driving position offers a good view out.

-As with its interior, the G80's body lines are clean and elegant.
-Up front, the new Genesis G80 sports an imposing hexagonal grille.
+As with its interior, the 2018 Genesis G80's body lines are clean and elegant.
+Up front, the G80 gets a new, more imposing front-end treatment.
 From there, this luxury sedan has long, attractive lines that convey a sense of quality and refinement.
 The trunk line finishes in an aerodynamic sloping design reminiscent of an Audi A7 fastback.
 Genesis G80 models with the 5.0-liter V8 can be distinguished from the rear via their quad exhaust outlets.
 And, of course, all models wear the new Genesis winged badge on the rear of the automatically opening trunk.

-The new 2017 Genesis G80 has a Manufacturer’s Suggested Retail Price (MSRP) starting at $42,350.
-That's $2,650 more than its former self, the Hyundai Genesis, but the new G80 includes more safety features and, ostensibly, more cachet now that it's wrapped into a luxury brand.
-The HTRAC AWD system, available only on V6 models, is an additional $2,500.
-All in, a V8-powered G80 Ultimate checks out with a $55,500 price tag.
-The G80's starting price is thousands less than those of the BMW 5 Series, Mercedes-Benz E-Class, Audi A6, Lexus GS, Cadillac CTS and all-new Volvo S90.
+The 2018 Genesis G80 has a Manufacturer’s Suggested Retail Price (MSRP) starting just under $43,000.
+The Sport trim starts just under $56,300, while the V8 Ultimate trim begins right around $58,000.
+HTRAC AWD is optional on all three models and adds another $2,500 to the bottom line.
+The G80's starting price is thousands less than those of the BMW 5 Series, Mercedes-Benz E-Class, Audi A6, Lexus GS, Cadillac CTS and Volvo S90.
 Even the base G80 has a V6 vs. the turbo-4s of some rivals.
 Be sure to check the KBB.com Fair Purchase Price before buying.
-Under the new brand, the G80's resale value is still something of a question mark, but as the Hyundai Genesis, its numbers trailed those of the Lexus GS and Audi A6.
+Under the relatively new brand, the G80's resale value is still something of a question mark, but early returns show it holding its value better than the Audi A6, but still far behind the Lexus GS.

-Stepping up to the Premium variant adds an excellent 14-speaker Lexicon audio system, panoramic sunroof, 7-inch color display in the instrument cluster, ventilated front seats, power rear sunshade, and front and rear parking sensors.
-All-wheel drive (AWD) can be had in lieu of the standard rear-wheel drive (RWD) with V6 versions of the G80, and that option also adds heated rear seats/steering wheel/headlight washers.
+Stepping up to the Premium variant adds an excellent 14-speaker Lexicon audio system, panoramic sunroof, 7-inch color instrument cluster, wireless charging pad, ventilated front seats, power rear sunshade, and front and rear parking sensors.
+All-wheel drive (AWD) can be had in lieu of the standard rear-wheel drive (RWD) on all versions of the G80, and that option also adds heated rear seats/steering wheel/headlight washers.
 The Ultimate package features higher-grade leather, a 17-speaker Lexicon system, wood and aluminum interior trim, 9.2-inch touch-screen display, power-operated trunk, and head-up display.
 To get a V8 G80, you'll have to opt for the Ultimate package.

 ACTIVE SAFETY FEATURES